sprugman/screentime/readme.md

  - capture.sh -- a bash script for capturing screenshots on a periodic basis
  - local server -- any simple static server will do
- - capture viewer -- a single page web app for viewing the captured screenshots
+ - capture viewer -- a single-page web app for viewing the captured screenshots

 Check out the project, and run capture.sh in a shell.
 I just leave it running pretty much all the time.
-For the capture viewer, I have a php server set up through MAMP, but any static server will do.
-The easiest is probably either the python or php one built-in to OSX.
+For the capture viewer, any static server will do.
+The easiest is probably the python one built-in to OSX.
+More suggestions below.

 ### capture.sh